-Asking The Experts: A guide to best practice co-design and consultation with women with disabilities (download PDF here)
+Asking the Experts: A guide to best practice co-design and consultation with women with disabilities

 This guide promotes principled consultation and co-design with women with disabilities.
-It outlines a set of eight essential practices that enable ethical, effective work with wide-ranging benefits.
+It outlines a set of eight practices for staff and organisations that enable ethical, effective work with wide-ranging benefits.

-Created as part of Women’s Health East’s Margins to the Mainstream project, this guide was co-designed with the Experts Group.
+Created as part of Women’s Health East’s Margins to the Mainstream project, this guide was co-designed in 2023 with the project’s Experts Group – a group of seven women with disabilities who have worked together on a range of initiatives to prevent violence against women with disabilities.

-This practice asset for health workers promotes improved accessibility of sexual and reproductive health practice for girls, women and gender diverse people with disabilities.
-It was written in consultation with the Margins to the Mainstream Experts.
+This practice asset aims to support the work of health professionals in enhancing their practice to improve the services and sexual and reproductive health outcomes for women and gender diverse people with disabilities.
+Consultations with the Margins to the Mainstream Experts Group identified five issues of concern for health professionals to address.

 Links to the asset: